-Use websites such as PageInsights, a free tool provided by Google to help you check the speed of your website on a desktop or on a mobile device.
+Use websites such as PageInsights, a free tool provided by Google to help you check the speed of your site on a desktop or a mobile device.
 Check out an example from PageInsights analysis of Brahmin Solutions and some optimization suggestions.

 Your content should instill a sense of urgency in your visitors.
 Urgency further compels the visitor to take action.
 Following are a few ways you can create a sense of urgency: